-Fenerbahçe caps EuroLeague regular season on top
+Fenerbahçe caps Euroleague regular season on top

-Italy's AX Armani Exchange Olimpia Milan missed its last chance to qualify for the playoffs after losing to Turkey's Anadolu Efes 101-95 Thursday in the final round of the Turkish Airlines EuroLeague regular basketball season.
+Italy's AX Armani Exchange Olimpia Milan missed its last chance to qualify for the playoffs after losing to Turkey's Anadolu Efes 101-95 Thursday in the final round of the season.

 The Turkish side maintained fourth place in the standings.
 Barcelona Lassa secured fifth place and will face Anadolu Efes in the best-of-five playoffs.